President & Chief Executive Officer

-Alicia Moy became president and chief executive officer of Hawaii Gas in May 2013.
-Under her leadership, the company is committed to transforming Hawaii’s energy landscape and lowering the state’s high cost of energy through natural gas.
-Her vision for Hawaii Gas is to improve Hawai‘i’s quality of life as the premier provider of gas and other clean energy solutions.
+Alicia Moy has been the president and chief executive officer of Hawaii Gas since May 2013.
+Under her leadership, the company is committed to supporting the positive transformation of Hawaii’s energy landscape and achievement of the state’s renewable energy goals, lowering the state’s high cost of energy for customers, providing diverse and resilient clean energy solutions and development of renewable natural gas projects.
+Her energy vision in Hawaii is to support, develop and collaborate on clean energy solutions.

 Vice President, Sales & Marketing

 Aaron Kirk joined Hawaii Gas in February 2016 and is responsible for the overall management and strategic direction of all sales and marketing activities statewide.
 He leads the sales team in pursuing new business and partnerships in the community.

 Aaron most recently served as president of Bonterra Solar, providing leadership and strategy during a growth phase in their commercial business.
 He is also the former president and chief operating officer of Sunetric, one of Hawaii’s largest solar installation companies, where he provided strategic direction and implemented systems that resulted in significant revenue and profitability growth.
 Aaron serves on the board of directors of the Better Business Bureau of Hawaii.